 To make things more interesting—and profitable—Louis decided to turn to cheesemaking.
 Enter Jane Grubb, Louis’s wife.
 A trained chef, she devoured cheesemaking courses run by Veronica Steele, a pioneer of modern Irish farmhouse cheese.
 Soon, noting that Danish Blue was being imported into Ireland, she suggested the farm develop an Irish version and corner the market, creating the famous Cashel Blue.
 Later, she decided to make a variation from sheep's milk, which became Crozier Blue.

 Launched in 1992, Crozier Blue remains the only blue cheep’s milk cheese made in Ireland.
 Milk for production is sourced from a flock of over 500 sheep at a nearby farm in Ballinamona, which is helmed by two young farmers Michael Crosse and PJ Pollard.

-Crozier has a full, sweet, rich and cream-like mouth feel, with notes of salt and toasted nuts.
+Crozier Blue has a full, sweet, rich and cream-like mouth feel, with notes of salt and toasted nuts.
 The interior paste is shot through with gentle blue veining and has a moist, yielding texture encased by a natural rind.